espocrm/documentation/docs/extensions/outlook-integration/email.md

 Note: At the current moment (June 2020) Oauth for IMAP & SMTP is supported only for Office 365.
 It doesn't work for regular Outlook accounts.

-Note: Using in personal email accounts requires 5.9.2 version or later.
-Using in group email accounts requires 5.8.0 version or later.
+Note: Requires EspoCRM v5.9.3 or later.

 ## Setting-up email account